Day 1: Pick up from your hotel at 08:00

 An optional boat trip to “Crescent Island” can be arranged.
 Dinner and overnight at Naivasha Sopa Lodge.

-    You drive over the Great Rift Valley to the Maasai Mara and arrive for lunch at the Masai Mara Sopa Lodge or a similar lodge.
+You drive over the Great Rift Valley to the Masai Mara and arrive for lunch at the Masai Mara Sopa Lodge or a similar lodge.

 Full afternoon Kenya Safari game drives until dusk.
 Dinner and overnight at the lodge.

 Day 5: Masai Mara